Artists in Residence FAQs

 I’ve never been to Sage Gateshead, what is it like?

-You’ll receive a warm welcome from all the team when you first arrive, and we’ll look after you during your visits to make sure you have all the support you need with creative and practical things.
+You’ll receive a warm welcome from all of the team, and we’ll look after you during your visits to make sure you have all the support you need with creative and practical things.

 You can have a look inside the building’s main concourse using Google Maps.

 The Concourse has a great view across Newcastle and the River Tyne.
-There is a co-working area and café (currently closed) and you’re welcome to bring your own food to eat in your rehearsal room.
+There is a co-working area and café (open Thursday-Sunday) and you’re welcome to bring your own food to eat in your rehearsal room.
 Plenty of parking is available, there are bus and metro routes nearby.
 Please note that the metro is wheelchair accessible but unfortunately mobility scooters are not permitted.